 Built in 1951, Fire Station 5 (FS5) is the oldest operating fire station in Boise.
 Due to the age of the facility, a comprehensive fire station review identified numerous deficiencies across all building systems: electrical, mechanical, envelope, architectural, and structural (the building also has ADA and operational deficiencies).
 Staff explored several options for FS5 to determine how to maximize use of the 0.85 acre parcel on which it is located.
 After analysis, it was identified that this site provides an opportunity to horizontally integrate this site with a separate housing development.
-While housing is not a part of this recommended project's scope or budget, it is expected to be supported by the recommended budget for the Housing Projects and Special Activities Fund.
+While housing is not a part of this project's scope or budget, housing is expected to be supported by budget within the Housing Projects and Special Activities Fund.

 In FY 2022, funding was provided for the costs associated with the upfront planning and design work to properly scope the project, a necessary step to build out the architectural design features and amenities.
-As this initial planning work is substantially complete, the recommended FY 2023 budget of \$12.5 million (along with already appropriated funds) would allow the new station to be built.
+As this initial planning work is substantially complete, the FY 2023 Adopted Budget of \$12.5 million (along with previously appropriated funds) will allow the new station to be built.
 The project will be a 16,000 square foot facility with three bays.
 The new station will be characteristic of Boise's downtown architecture, with references to the Old Central Fire Station and be "future-planned" as an all-electric building with fire engine electric vehicle charging stations.
 This project is located within Capital City Development Corporation's (CCDC) River Myrtle urban renewal district, and CCDC has \$0.2 million programmed for streetscape reimbursements to the city.

-Similar to other facilities projects in the Capital Fund, the budget for this project, if approved, would be reflected in Public Works.
+Similar to other facilities projects in the Capital Fund, the budget for this project will be reflected in Public Works.

-FY 2023 Funding Sour ces 2023 Proposed 2024 Forecast 2025 Forecast 2026 recast 2027 Forecast Project 5-Yr Total Other Revenue \$ 200,000 Tax Support \$ 12,300,000 \$ 12,500,000 \$ - \$ 5 - \$ - - \$ - \$ 12,500,000
+FY 2023 Fundir ng Sou rces 2023 Adopted 2024 Forecast 2025 Forecas 2026 t Forecas 2027 t Forecast Project 5-Yr Total Other Revenue \$ 200,000 Tax Support \$ 12,300,000 \$12,500,000 \$ - \$ - \$ - \$ - \$12,500,000